Spanish orthography: History

 Old Spanish used to distinguish /s/ and /z/ between vowels, and it distinguished them by using ss for the former and s for the latter, e.g. osso ('bear') and oso ('I dare to').
 In orthography, the distinction was suppressed in 1763.

 Words spelled in modern Spanish with cua, cuo (e.g. cuando, cuatro, cuota) were written with qua, quo up until 1815.
 In some words, co was written quo (e.g. quociente → cociente), and cue was written qüe (e.g. freqüente → frecuente).
 To distinguish quo pronounced co and cuo, sometimes qüo was used for the latter, e.g. iniqüo, propinqüo (these forms appeared in the Ortografía, but the Diccionario did not put the diaeresis in these words).

 A church in Nigrán, marked as YGLESIA DE REFVGIO, "sanctuary church".

 In 1726, most double consonants were simplified (e.g. grammatica → gramática, addicion → adición)—but the m of a prefix before the m of a root was differentiated to n in 1763 (e.g. "commover → conmover").
+The prefixed and compound derivatives of words beginning with r were formerly written with a single r (e.g. prorogar, contraréplica); since 1870, they are written with rr if it is preceded by a vowel (e.g. prorrogar, contrarréplica).
+(Note: Although the Gramática of 1870 contains the spelling subrrogar (with rr after the consonant b), that innovation was not followed in the Gramática of 1880 and later RAE works.)
+Also, the digraph rr in 1870 ceased to be divided at the end of a line: perro was formerly hyphenated per-ro, now pe-rro.

 Also, the Graeco-Latin digraphs ch, ph, (r)rh and th were reduced to c, f, (r)r and t, respectively (e.g. christiano → cristiano, triumpho → triunfo, myrrha → mirra, theatro → teatro).
-This was mostly done in 1754, but some exceptions persisted until 1803.
+This was mostly done in 1754, but some exceptions with ch and ph persisted until 1803.

 An earlier usage had Y as a word initial I. It is only maintained in the archaic spelling of proper names like Yglesias or Ybarra.
 Although the RAE has always used the word-initial I as needed, the use of Y is occasionally found in handwriting and inscriptions up to the middle of the 19th century.
 The usage of y for the vowel in words of Greek origin was abolished in 1754 (e.g. lyra → lira).
+In the Diccionario de autoridades (1726–1739), the diphthongs ai, ei and oi and the word mui were spelled with i (e. g. voi, estoi), except in the words ley, rey, buey, convoy, and oy (spelled there without the etymological h, explained by the usage; but the Ortografía of 1754 used hoy).
+In 1741, the rule became to use y in the diphthongs ay, ey and oy (e. g. ayre, peyne), except in verbal forms of the second person plural (e. g. amáis, amaréis), and in the words muy, buytre (which became buitre in 1803).
 The usage of y in non-word-final diphthongs was abolished in 1815 (e.g. ayre → aire).